2ND AMENDMENT EXPLAINED

 In the past 230 years since the ratification of the 2nd Amendment, infringe has never once been used in any of the amendments protecting individual rights, which always use the term abridge.

-To this day, infringe is used to protect public, not individual rights.
+To this day, infringe is used to protect public, not personal rights.
 Garner’s Dictionary of Modern Legal Usage (1995), defines infringe as “infringe on [read encroach or impinge on] British sovereignty.”
-Garner was a frequent co-author of the late Justice Scalia who wrote Heller, using dictionaries to define every term of the 2nd Amendment, except infringed.
+Garner was a frequent co-author of the late Justice Scalia who wrote Heller, using dictionaries to define every term of the amendment, except infringed.

-Correcting a related misconception post-Heller, a 7-2 Supreme Court reaffirmed it “has long recognized” patent infringement involves a “public right,” overruling Justice Gorsuch’s dissent that “most everyone considered an issued patent a personal right.”
+Correcting a related misconception post-Heller, a 7-2 Supreme Court reaffirmed it “has long recognized” patent infringement involves a “public right,” overruling the dissent that “most everyone considered an issued patent a personal right.”
 That 2018 decision in Oil States Energy v.
-Greene’s Energy by Justice Thomas, a staunch Heller defender, did not ask why patent infringement is not called patent abridgement.
-The answer: patent infringement protects a territorial right granted for a limited period by a sovereign government.
+Greene’s Energy by Justice Thomas, a staunch defender of Heller, did not ask why patent infringement is never called patent abridgement.
+The answer: a patent protects a territorial right granted for a limited period by a sovereign government.

 The 2nd Amendment and the Militia System

-If the Amendment doesn’t protect an individual’s right to own guns, what right does it protect?
-To answer this, we must reexamine the Amendment not only in light of the verb on which it rests, but also the militia system on which it is based.
+If the 2nd Amendment doesn’t protect an individual’s right to own guns, what right does it protect?
+To answer this, we must reexamine the amendment not only in light of the plain meaning of all its terms — briefly explained above, including the verb on which it rests — but also the militia system on which it is based.

-In 1939, a unanimous Supreme Court placed the militia system at the core of the 2nd Amendment, explaining in United States v.
+In 1939, a unanimous Supreme Court placed the militia system at the core of the amendment, explaining in United States v.
 Miller: “In all the colonies, as in England, the militia system was based on the principle of the assize of arms.”
 The assize was an 1181 English law which revived an ancient right of the sovereign to maintain militia.
-The 2nd Amendment exists to preserve that right for States.
+The amendment exists to preserve that right for States.

 Through the ages, the militia system’s enduring features were: